 On Halloween weekend, the Occupy camp decided after many nights of debate to move to Seattle Central Community College (SCCC).
 As anarchists, we viewed SCCC as a place to implement the lessons that were learned at Westlake Park.
 Over and over again we had insisted that without the clear intention of occupying and defending a space in defiance of the law and the police, any attempt at occupation would fail.
-The failure we spoke of was not limited to the material gain or loss of space but the struggle that is lost to power when we work within (and therefore for) the forces of domination.
+The failure we spoke of was not limited to inspiring tactic.
+The property of the Port was not viewed as sacred but as a tool, the police were not viewed as "us" but as a clear enemy, the politics of the unions were disregarded, and the methods of self-organization and small affinities were preferred over the democratic values of mass organization and representation.